nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 1. User enter search command

-2.  compal prompts for keyword
+2. COMPal prompts for keyword

 3. User input keyword

-4.  compal reflects search results
+4. COMPal reflects search results

 ## Appendix D: Non-Functional Requirements
-1. ComPal stores the academic calendar of NUS for up to 10 years, provided that NUS does not update its calendar.
+1. COMPal stores the academic calendar of NUS for up to 10 years, provided that NUS does not update its calendar.

-2. ComPal prompts for academic time table at the beginning of every semester.
+2. COMPal prompts for academic time table at the beginning of every semester.

-3. Compal can store up to 1,000,000 tasks in a clear text file.
+3. COMPal can store up to 1,000,000 tasks in a clear text file.

-4. Compal must respond fast, within 2 seconds so that the user does not have to wait too long.
+4. COMPal must respond fast, within 2 seconds so that the user does not have to wait too long.

-5. Compal system application does not take up much space on the local machine.
+5. COMPal system application does not take up much space on the local machine.

-6. ComPal’s GUI must be intuitive and pleasant to the eyes
+6. COMPal’s GUI must be intuitive and pleasant to the eyes

-7. Compal consistently performs specified function without failure
+7. COMPal consistently performs specified function without failure

-8. The user’s OS must provide the correct time and date for Compal.
+8. The user’s OS must provide the correct time and date for COMPal.